enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 </button>
 ```

-Now let's see how we can apply different patterns to track this same element.
+Let's see how we can apply different patterns to track this same element.

 ## In module tracking
 Consists of importing the tracking module in your application's modules and injecting the tracking function in the pieces of logic/relevant blocks of code.
 The implementation of this pattern would look something like this: